-As at December 31, 2019, the Corporation had \$24.4 million of cash compared to \$19.7 million at December 31, 2018.
-The cash will be used to pay down debt and fund future acquisitions.
-The Corporation expects its cash flow from operations to continue to increase as the full benefit of stores purchased are realized.
+As at March 31, 2020, the Corporation had \$14.3 million of cash compared to \$24.5 million at December 31, 2019.
+Cash was used to pay down debt, fund expansions and repurchase common shares through our NCIB.
+The Corporation expects its cash flow from operations to continue to increase as the full benefit of stores purchased in 2019 are realized and as we continue to execute operational plans.
 In addition, the Corporation will borrow against existing assets to fund acquisitions and its expansion plans.